 Texas Coldwell Banker agent Andrea Smith swears by them:

-Saturdays between 10 a.m. and 5 p.m.
+Saturdays between 10 a.m. & 5 p.m.

-Most people are home, but are more than likely still in get stuff done mode instead of full on relax mode like they are on Sundays.
+Most people are home, but are more than likely still in get-stuff-done mode instead of full-on relax mode, like they are on Sundays.
 The only caveat here is neighborhoods where observant Jewish people live.
-In that case, you just might want to wait until Sunday as Saturdays are days of rest in the Jewish religion.
+In that case, you just might want to wait until Sunday, as Saturdays are days of rest in the Jewish religion.

-8 a.m. – 11:30 a.m. during the week
+8:00 a.m. to 11:30 a.m. during the week

 I don’t know about you, but I’m always desperately curious to see how my neighbors live.
-What does that cool looking brownstone with the cute little yard look like inside?
+What does that cool-looking brownstone with the cute little yard look like inside?
 I bet it’s nice …

 “Before the first open house at a new listing, I will door knock to hand out personal invitations to the neighbors, introducing myself and letting them know that it is always a good idea to know what is going on in their neighborhood.
 Also, I like to let them know that it’s OK to come and take a peek; some folks are shy about walking through their neighbor’s home.
 Not only does this engage the community, but this is another way to offer value to your client (the seller).”